ignat-z/ducalis/DOCUMENTATION.md

 Try to avoid `case when` statements.
 You can replace it with a sequence of `if... elsif... elsif... else`.
-For cases where you need to choose from a large number of possibilities, you can create a dictionary mapping case values to functions to call by `public_send`.
+For cases where you need to choose from a large number of possibilities, you can create a dictionary mapping case values to functions to call by `call`.
 It's nice to have prefix for the method names, i.e.: `visit_`.

 <details>